 Even if you are the most careful driver in the world, you will experience unexpected hazards that require sudden stops.
 This includes animals darting into the roadway, other vehicles stopping abruptly, dramatic changes in traffic patterns, or people unexpectedly stepping into the road.
 If there is someone behind you aggressively tailgating you, they may be unable to react to your braking and might crash into the back of your car.

-If you or a loved one was injured in an accident that was caused by another driver’s aggressive tailgating, contact our Maryland lawyer for a car accident caused by tailgating.
+If you or a loved one was injured in an accident that was caused by another driver’s aggressive tailgating, contact our Maryland car accident lawyers as soon as possible.
 At Rice, Murtha & Psoras, our attorneys offer free legal consultations to help car accident victims understand their rights.
 Call (410) 694-7291 today to schedule your free case consultation.

 Maryland Tailgating Laws